sentilo/sentilo/docs/api_docs/services/alert/update_alerts.rst

 -  The list of trigger’s types and expressions are defined in: `Trigger types <../alert/alert.html#InternalTriggerTypes>`__.
--  The possible values ​​for the alert type are: INTERNAL or EXTERNAL.
+-  The possible values ​​for the alert type are: :literal:`INTERNAL` or :literal:`EXTERNAL`.

 Response data
 -------------